"Dying is easy. Comedy is hard."

 - Charlie Sheen was first known for roles in Wall Street and Platoon... and then landed the role of Ricky "Wild Thing" Vaughn in Major League.
 Hot Shots!, Spin City, the Scary Movie franchise, Two and a Half Men, and Anger Management would all follow.

 - Christopher Walken won an Academy Award for a dramatic role (1978's The Deer Hunter), but nowadays seems to do more comedies and gimmicky comedic cameos more often than not.
 He's even got his own Best of Saturday Night Live collection, despite never being an official cast member.
+Basically, his onscreen persona has experienced so much Memetic Mutation that he's decided to embrace it, and his career is now largely based around Self-Parody (but none the worse for it).

 - Alec Baldwin has seldom been seen near dramatic works as of late, thanks to 30 Rock and his frequent hosting gigs on Saturday Night Live (hosting so many times that he dethroned Steve Martin as the show's most frequent host).
 Heck, he's even doing comedy commercials.